-That means, when I press the homemade butter into the butter bell, tiny bits of water come out in the process.
+That means, that when I press the homemade butter into the butter bell, tiny bits of water comes out in the process.
 That makes it a bit more challenging to make the butter stick to the bell.

 What I have found helpful is placing the butter on a paper towel, wrapping it, and gently squeezing it in my hands.
 That will squeeze the water right into the paper towel.
 Then I repeat the process I mentioned above: using the back of a spoon and pressing the butter into the bell.